cstubben/pmcXML/README.md

 	1    Results Anaerobic metabolism pathway genes such as BPSS1279 (threonine dehydratase), BPSL1771 (cobalamin biosynthesis protein CbiG) and BPSS0842 (benzoylformate decarboxylase) were up-regulated throughout the infection period.
 	3    Results       The major nitrogen source in the intracellular compartment is most likely methylamine and purine as suggested by the increased expression of methylamine utilization protein (BPSS0404) and allantoicase (BPSL2945).
 	5    Results                                                 One of the six clusters of the type VI secretion system, the tss-5 cluster (BPSS1493-BPSS1511), was up-regulated up to 182-fold during intracellular infection (Figure 8).
-	6    Results                                                         We also observed the induction of genes flanking the tss-5 cluster, bimA (Burkholderiaintracellular motility A)(BPSS1492) and BPSS1512 at 2 to 6 h post-infection.
+	6    Results                                                         We also observed the induction of genes flanking the tss-5 cluster, bimA (Burkholderia intracellular motility A)(BPSS1492) and BPSS1512 at 2 to 6 h post-infection.
 	7    Results                                                                              Moreover, the hemolysin activator-like protein precursor, fhaC (BPSS1728) gene was significantly up-regulated during intracellular infection.
 	8    Results                                       Consistently, the large filamentous hemagglutinin precursor, fhaB (BPSS1727) gene, a potential virulence factor of B. pseudomallei[20], was induced between 2 to 6 h post-infection.
 	9 Discussion                                                                                         In this study, high induction of tssD-5 (BPSS1498), an effector Hcp1 protein of T6SS was observed throughout the infection period.

 The `pmcTable` function parses the XML tables into a list of data.frames.
-This functions uses rowspan and colspan attributes to correctly format and repeat cell values.
-For example, [Table 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T1) includes a multi-line header spanning four columns which is repeated within each cell and then the mulitple lines are combine into a single header row for display.
+This functions uses rowspan and colspan attributes within the <th> and <td> tags to correctly format and repeat cell values as needed.
+For example, [Table 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T1) includes a multi-line header spanning four columns which is repeated within each cell and then the two rows are combined into a single header row for display.
 The caption and footnotes for each table are also saved as attributes.

 	x <- pmcTable(doc)
 	[1] "Parsing Table 1 Twenty-five common up-regulated genes of B. pseudomallei during intracellular growth in host macrophages relative to in vitro growth"